 Chris Morten is a lawyer who currently teaches at New York University School of Law, as the Clinical Teaching Fellow and Supervising Attorney in NYU’s Technology Law and Policy Clinic.
 He is also a Fellow at NYU’s Engelberg Center on Innovation Law & Policy.

-Chris’s clinical work, research, and writing focus on access to knowledge, with particular focus on health justice, including access to medicines and access to information about medicines.
+Chris’s clinical work, research, and writing focus on access to knowledge, with particular emphasis on health justice.
+Much of his work seeks to expand access to medicines and access to information about medicines.
 His current projects include

 - litigation against the Food and Drug Administration, National Institutes of Health, and Department of Health and Human Services under the Administrative Procedure Act demanding public access to information on clinical trials of prescription drugs and medical devices via the ClinicalTrial.gov website;